 3. Bleed Layer (only needed when graphics go to the edge)

 The best way to do this is to start by naming the layer with your graphic design “Artwork” or something similar.

 Then select the Artwork Layer and duplicate it by dragging and dropping on the “create a new layer” icon on the bottom of the Layers Panel.
-Alternately, you can just create a new layer and select the artwork from the Artwork Layer and copy then paste it in front.
-Then in the Layers Panel drag artwork to the new layer.
+Alternatively, you can just create a new layer and select the artwork from the Artwork Layer and copy then paste it in front.
+Then in the Layers Panel drag the artwork to the new layer.

 Drag the newly duplicated layer to the top of the Artwork Layer, and rename it Cut Layer or something similar.

 Select all artwork on that layer and click on Unite in the Pathfinder Panel.
-Now that it all has been merged to one shape now, remove any color that may be assigned to the fill of that vector shape and then assign a stroke color to that layer.
+Now that it all has been merged into one shape now, remove any color that may be assigned to the fill of that vector shape and then assign a stroke color to that layer.
 This will resemble the cut path and the artwork should now be visible because the fill on your cut layer has been removed.

 Next, is to add an Offset Path to increase the margin around the graphics.
 Go to Menu > Effects > Path > Offset Path…

 This will bring up the Offset Path settings.
 Play with the numbers to see what kind of shape it creates around your graphics.
 There is not one value that works for all as the graphic design, size, and shape will all factor in.
 For smaller stickers like a 4″ x 4,” it’s good to start with something in the .125″-.25″ offset range.
 We also, suggest changing the Joins dropdown option to Round.
 This gives it a smoother rounded shape rather than jagged lines, but if you are needed sharp jagged corners then you can use the Miter option.
 You may have to play with the Miter value to make some acute angles come out well.